 What else?
 In the U.S., Daylight Saving Time takes effect at 2:00 a.m. in order to minimize disruption.
 With everything else going on in our lives, the last thing that we need is any undue confusion about our time change.

 Much controversy has surrounded Daylight Saving Time.
 Case in point, many individuals dislike this time of year, because they feel it is an inconvenience to change the clocks in their home.
 Adjusting to a new sleep schedule also has proved to be problematic for some.
 In terms of sleep conflicts, those with sleep disorders find this transition phase hard to cope with.
 Evidence also suggests that auto accidents increase and work productivity decreases, as individuals continue to adjust to their new time change.

 Safety, the Number One Priority

 The job of parents is to safeguard their children in the best way possible.
-But, parents sometimes become a little unnerved during this time in particular; they believe children are less visible or identifiable when waiting for school buses and when crossing roadways because they are in complete darkness.
+But, parents may become unnerved during this time.
+Some believe children are less visible or identifiable when waiting for school buses and when crossing roadways because they are in total darkness.

 Other Things to Do

 There is one final piece of housekeeping we need to address, along with setting your clock either forward or backward an hour, changing the batteries in your smoke detectors.
 When the two are linked together, it is much easier to remember to change the batteries.
 Says William McNabb of the Troy Fire Department in Michigan, “A working smoke detector more than doubles a person’s chances of surviving a home fire.”

 Whether you are in favor of Daylight Saving Time or not, this time of the year is beneficial in more ways than one, but particularly beneficial to the environment.
 What are your thoughts on Daylight Saving Time?
 Use the section below to comment.